 If you have a hard time recovering from workouts or feel exhausted after a workout, it may be time to cut back on it or take a short break.
 The idea isn’t to stop exercising altogether, but rather to incorporate more rejuvenating exercise like yoga or even walking outside, which are still very beneficial.
 Just remember that it’s not forever and if you recover properly you should be able to get back into it.
 Interestingly, reducing your HIIT exercise can also help with weight-loss (if your weight is due to imbalanced cortisol).

 Loss of sleep results in elevated cortisol (stress hormone) levels the following evening and could affect your resilience to stress over the long term.
 A common stressor that many of us underestimate is blue light, like the light off your phone or laptop.
 Blue light at night can suppress melatonin production, which can make it difficult to sleep and disrupt the quality of your sleep.
 In general, but especially when you’re recovering from burnout, the best thing you can do is to avoid blue light close to bedtime.
 For example, set cut off times for doing work on your laptop, watching TV or scrolling on your phone.
-Instead, implement a wind-down routine like brushing your teeth, having a bath or a shower, journaling and reading a book every night before bed.
+Instead, implement a wind-down routine like brushing your teeth, having a bath or a shower and reading a book every night before bed.
+Journaling is another well-researched tool that can benefit mental health and is an excellent night-time activity.